F5Networks/f5-ci-docs/docs/cloudfoundry/index.rst

 To upgrade to a newer version of the |cf-long|, take the steps below.

 #.
-Update the App manifest with the settings for any new features you want to use.
+Update the App manifest as desired.

 #. .. include:: /_static/reuse/push-cfctlr-app.rst